Manifesto.

 For us, success means a satisfied and happy client.
-We also strive for long-term relationships with clients based on trust.
+We always strive for long-term relationships with our clients based on trust and value.

 Development Practices Manifesto

-Our manifesto is not only a part of Cubix core principles, they are what makes for a team of smart, energetic, and motivated people who know that working here is never just a job.
-Their passion and willingness translates into great customer relationships and the cutting-edge solutions that we develop.
+Our manifesto is not only part of Cubix's core principles; it is also what makes for a team of smart, energetic, and motivated people who know that working here is never just a job.
+Their passion and willingness translate into great customer relationships and the cutting-edge solutions that we develop.

 Trust

-We take great care in our recruitment process.
-This is because we know the true worth of a position at the Cubix table.
-Our recruitment procedure is crafted in a way that allows it to save job offer for those talented programmers who can showcase exceptional performance.
-There are several studies out there that have mentioned that an exceptional programmer can be 10 times as productive as compared to a mediocre one.
+We take great care in our recruitment process because we know the true worth of a position at the Cubix table.
+Our recruitment procedure is crafted to save job offers for talented programmers who can showcase exceptional performance.
+Several studies have mentioned that an exceptional programmer can be 10 times as productive as a mediocre one.

-It is imperative that our development processes are created on the core belief that our programmers are of utmost quality.
-Furthermore, we have faith in our personnel that they do the best possible things not just for Cubix but also for the project, as well as the client.
+It is imperative that our development processes are based on the core belief that our programmers are of the utmost quality.
+Furthermore, we have faith in our personnel that they do the best possible things not just for Cubix but also for the project and the client.

 Verification